Passing on Folk Traditions

 Needle work was practiced out of necessity with mostly women gathering in churches to help each other with the task of quilting large blankets, hence the quilting bee.

 Most of these traditions can be found throughout the state of Arkansas through many wonderful venues and organizations.

-The vision for Echoes of the River Valley is to create a community in the River Valley to gather, share, and preserve folk art traditions.
-Folk traditions by definition are cultural and artistic endeavors by the people for the people.
+The vision for Echoes of the River Valley is to create a community in the River Valley to learn these traditions and to share them with future generations.

 ALL PROGRAMS ARE FREE AND OPEN TO THE PUBIC

 Photo credit: Encyclopedia of Arkansas, Central Arkansas Library System. http://www.encyclopediaofarkansas.net/encyclopedia/media-detail.aspx?mediaID=6439#

 November 8 & 29 - Doc Bryan - SSC 133

 December 13 & 20 - Doc Bryan - SSC 242

 Jam sessions are FREE & OPEN to the public.
 Take that guitar out of the closet and dust it off.
 Come pick with us.